-The amount of funding provided through an Individual Training Account may not exceed five thousand dollars (\$5,000).
+The amount of funding provided through an Individual Training Account may not exceed sevenfive thousand five hundred dollars (\$7,5005,000).
 Additionally, the training program funded by the ITA must be completed within three (3) years.
 There are no exceptions to the ITA cap amount or to the three-year time-limit for training.

 Currently, applicants for training services are provided with a list of training providers who offer training programs in their chosen occupation and who are eligible to receive workforce funding to facilitate customer choice.
-In PY 2017, the Board will offer interactive career roadmaps on the Board's website to inform customers of the training programs subsidized by the Board.
+In PY 20197, the Board will offer interactive career roadmaps on the Board's website to inform customers of the training programs subsidized by the Board.
 The training programs will be linked to information on the performance, including completion and placement rates, for each of the Eligible Training Providers.